-□ Do not specify "qty" and "copies" commands at the same time.
+- □ Do not specify "qty" and "copies" commands at the same time. - You must either expand the SDRAM module or install the optional hard disk drive.
+When neither is present, only one part is printed when you specify "qty".

-The following sample shows how to print 10 copies using the collate function (host name: nphost, file name: file1).
+The following samples show how to print 10 copies using the collate function (host name: nphost, file name: file1).